 If you have access to your router, the first line of defence will be there.
 You can set a limit on the data rate of your router to prevent an overwhelming amount of data from reaching your servers.
 You can also add filters to your router so it rejects data packages from malicious IP addresses.
 You can also set it to time-out half-open connections more frequently and drop malformed or spoofed packages.

 Call for help

 Once you’ve done all you can from your side, you should call up your hosting provider or ISP and inform them that you are under attack.
 If it is a large scale attack, they will probably already be feeling the effects of it.
 They will also have the resources and hardware to deal with these attacks and letting them know would give you a much better chance of stopping the attack in its tracks.

-There are also a number of applications and services that can be installed during an attack that help to prevent the attack using various methods including black-holing, sink-holing, IPS based prevention, and DDS based defense.
+There are also a number of applications and services that can be installed during an attack that helps to prevent the attack using various methods including black-holing, sink-holing, IPS based prevention, and DDS based defence.

 While damage control is necessary once you’re under attack, it’s a far better idea to be protected against the attacks in the first place.
 Here are some of the best ways to prevent DDoS attacks.

 Used along with switches and routers, Application front-end hardware is placed before the data stream enters the network.
 These intelligent devices can detect any abnormalities and symptoms of a DDoS attack as soon as they enter the system by analyzing each data packet before sending it through.
 Most routers and switches can also be set up to detect a DDoS attack and can also be set to limit the number of connections if needed.

 A firewall can block access to the network based on the attacker’s port, IP address, or protocols.
 This comes in handy when trying to block repeat attackers.